 The Pacific Island forum leaders are today expected to deliver a strong message on climate change and its impact on the region.

-The leaders yesterday discussed the challenges of climate change, for island countries like Kiribati, which is made up of low-lying atolls, many no more than 2 metres above sea level, and what needs to be done globally.
+The leaders yesterday discussed the challenges of climate change and what needs to be done globally.